machal/cssmine-content/fallback-strategie-css3.md

 Number of fallback characters: zero...
 You simply do not write any alternative code provided you know exactly what you are doing.

-The zero fallback make use of smart HTML and CSS features — ignoring the unknown.
+The zero fallback makes use of smart HTML and CSS features — ignoring the unknown.
 Browsers have always processed both languages in this way: if they encounter a tag, attribute, property or value they do not recognize, the simply ignore it and continue rendering the code.